pnp/blog/content/post/introduction-to-tokens.md

 Tokens are everywhere on the Internet.
 Even if you don't realise it, you may have just used one on the way to read this article!
-You may ask *\"What is a token and what do I need it for?\"* and my answer would be *\"Which token?\"*.
+You may ask *"What is a token and what do I need it for?"* and my answer would be *"Which token?"*.
 You see, there are different types of tokens all with their use cases.

 This article is here to break down the different types, how and when